bezant-developers/bezant-chaincode-samples-node/simple-acl/README.md

-# `Nodejs Chaincode` simple code
+# `Nodejs Chaincode` simple-acl code
-This tutorial will explain how to write `Hyperledger Fabric` chain code based on `Nodejs`
+This tutorial will explain how to write `Hyperledger Fabric` chain code based on `Nodejs` with acl feature.
+The identity who instantiate a chaincode becomes an admin, and each identity can access their asset.
+Admin can access to any asset.

 # Environment
 + `Nodejs`